ArvindHarinder1/Deploy-SaaS-Apps-in-Record-Time/Instructions.md

 19. In the menu on the left, click **Provisioning**.
 20. Set the Provisioning Mode to Automatic.
 21. Under the Admin Credentials section, provide the following configuration settings:
-	- In the **Admin Username** textbox, type a Salesforce account name that has the System Administrator profile in Salesforce.com assigned.
+	- In the **Admin Username**, type a Salesforce account name that has the System Administrator profile in Salesforce.com assigned.
-	- In the **Admin Password** textbox, type the password for this account.
+	- In the **Admin Password**, type the password for this account.
+	- In the **Secret Token**, paste the security token value you have saved previously.
 22. In the Azure portal, click Test Connection to ensure Azure AD can connect to your Salesforce app.
 23. Click Save.
 24. Under the Mappings section, select **Synchronize Azure Active Directory Users to Salesforce**.